itzmeanjan/lenz/README.md

 Which process is talking to which remote machine, can now be figured out easily & if required they can be killed using *nix utilities

+> Note: Host machine PID to be displayed as NaN

 ![sc](sc/sc_1.png)

 ---